coinspect/learn-evm-attacks/test/Reentrancy/GMXProtocol/README.md

 }
 ```

 Within the `uniswapV3FlashCallback` function, the attacker executed the core draining logic.
-The attacker minted GLP at its then-fair market price.
+The attacker minted `GLP` at its then-fair market price.
 Immediately after, a massive short position was opened.
-Due to the severely manipulated average short price, the system's calculations reported an astronomical "short loss" for this newly opened position.
-This fabricated loss catastrophically inflated the calculated AUM for GLP.
+Due to the severely manipulated average short price, the system's calculations reported a "short loss" for this newly opened position.
+This fabricated loss inflated the calculated `AUM` for `GLP`.

-This inflated AUM, directly influenced by the short losses, caused the GLP price to increase.
-The attacker then proceeded to redeem the previously minted GLP at this drastically inflated price.
-It iterated over multiple tokens held in the vault calculating the available amounts and redeeming GLP for each, effectively draining the assets from the pool.
+This inflated `AUM`, directly influenced by the short losses, caused the `GLP` price to increase.
+The attacker then proceeded to redeem the previously minted `GLP` at this inflated price.
+It iterated over multiple tokens held in the vault calculating the available amounts and redeeming `GLP` for each, effectively draining the assets from the pool.

 ```solidity